Courtesy of Amazing Jim Thorpe

 National touring acts perform downtown at the renovated 380-seat Mauch Chunk Opera House, just 2 blocks from the train station as part of their diverse program of entertainment.
 Select your seats online or call 570-325-0249 to reserve.
-Just a couple of miles from downtown is Penn’s Peak, a 1500-seat facility with excellent parking, a great outdoor deck and restaurant, and an outstanding schedule of big-name performers.
+It’s relaxed and intimate, so have a glass of wine or beer and enjoy a great connection with whomever you see.
+Just a couple of miles from downtown is Penn’s Peak, a 1500-seat facility with excellent parking, a great outdoor deck with a gorgeous mountaintop view, a restaurant, and an outstanding schedule of big-name performers.

 Jim Thorpe’s downtown is home to festivals and events that celebrate every season of the year.
 The Jim Thorpe Birthday Celebration, Fall Foliage Weekends, Olde Time Christmas, the St. Patrick’s Day Parade, WinterFest and Earth Day are the staples of our events scene, each with a special flavor and theme.

 Riding Bicycles in Jim Thorpe

 It’s hilly here.
 You can get going fast – so slow down.
 Realize that you’re sharing the road with local automobile traffic.

 For someone at all experienced in this sort of environment, it’s not a problem.
 This little bit of advice is for anyone not so familiar: